-5.3.4 Recoding optimization
+5.2.4 Recoding optimization

 AdaEdge may apply multiple times of recoding for the same segment.
 Traditional compression requires full decompression before recoding, which may slow down the recoding process.
-Similar to virtual decompression in TVStore [13], AdaEdge tries to avoid any unnecessary decoding as much as possible.
+Similar to "virtual decompression" in TVStore [13], AdaEdge tries to avoid any unnecessary decoding as much as possible.
 All the lossy compression approaches supported in AdaEdge are easy to apply recoding without requiring any decompression beforehand.
 When more aggressive compression is required, AdaEdge checks the original and target compression methods and applies direct recoding on the compressed data without decompression if possible.
-More work can be done by enabling direct transcoding between different compression approaches, which need specific compression optimization for each compression pair, so we keep that as future work.